Marcus Loans Review Summary

-Bottom line: Marcus personal loans are ideal for people with good-to-excellent credit scores, offering APRs as low as 6.99%.
-The minimum credit score requirement for a Marcus personal loan is also reported to be around 680.
+Marcus personal loans are ideal for people with good-to-excellent credit scores, offering APRs as low as 6.99%.
+The minimum credit score requirement for a Marcus personal loan is also reported to be around 600 VantageScore or 660 FICO score.
 Plus, one of the best parts about Marcus personal loans, provided by a division of Goldman Sachs Bank, is that they’re completely fee-free.
 Marcus won’t even charge a late fee, unlike many major lenders.

 Below, you can see how WalletHub rates Marcus personal loans in three key categories: Terms, Requirements & Application, and Reviews & Transparency.
 You’ll also see how Marcus stacks up against popular alternatives.